puffscoin/ens/README.md

 Updates the owner of a node.
 Only the current owner may call this function.

 ## setSubnodeOwner(bytes32 node, bytes32 label, address owner)
 Updates the owner of a subnode.
-For instance, the owner of "foo.com" may change the owner of "bar.foo.com" by calling `setSubnodeOwner(namehash("foo.com"), sha3("bar"), newowner)`.
+For instance, the owner of "jiggly.puffs" may change the owner of "iam.jiggly.puffs" by calling `setSubnodeOwner(namehash("jiggly.puffs"), sha3("iam"), newowner)`.
 Only callable by the owner of `node`.

 ## setResolver(bytes32 node, address resolver)
 Sets the resolver address for the specified node.